Sep 17 , 2020

 Shashicka Tyre-Hill Speaks: What is Your Hair Type?

-Every day you see people with all color and styles of hair.
-Pink hair, green hair, pretty much every color in the rainbow.
-In today’s world, they have left the normal colors of blondes and chocolate browns behind.
 What many people do not know is that depending on your hair type, you could be doing some major damage.
-Not all hair is the same.
-There are different textures and types of hair and none of them have been created the same.
-We may all think we fall in the same category, because of our genes, but that is not true.
+Not all tresses are the same.
+There are different textures and types of hair, and none of them have been created identically.
+We may all think we fall into the same category as our relatives and ancestors because of our genes - but that is not true.
 Just like no one person is the same, neither is our hair.

-Let us begin by looking into the basic structure of hair:
+Let us begin by looking into the basic structure of each strand:

 - Hair grows from the follicle, which is long and bulbous.
-If you were to pull out a strand of hair you would see the bulb at the tip of the hair.
-The cells at the base of the follicle divide rapidly and is where you get your hair growth.
+If you were to pull out a strand, you would see the bulb at the tip that came from your scalp.
+The cells at the base of the follicle divide rapidly.
+That's where you get your hair growth.

 - The entire strand of hair is made up of a protein called keratin.
 And that is hair!